pandrein/SynCircle/README.md

 ---

 ## 📄 Citation
+If you use this repository in your research and find it helpful, please consider citing our paper:

 Paolo Andreini, Marco Tanfoni, Simone Bonechi, Monica Bianchini.
 Leveraging synthetic data for zero–shot and few–shot circle detection in real–world domains.
 Pattern Recognition, 112407.
 (2025)